 Model a double spring-mass-damper system with a periodically varying forcing function.
-Associated with the example is an animation function that will automatically open a figure window and display to it.
-In this system, the only sensor is attached to the mass on the left, and the actuator is attached to the mass on the left.
-State estimation and LQR control are used.
+The model uses an S-Function block to animate the mass system during simulation.
+In the system, the only sensor is attached to the mass on the left, and the actuator is attached to the mass on the left.
+The example uses state estimation and linear-quadratic regulator (LQR) control.

 Model the dynamics of liquid in a tank.
 The associated animation provides a graphical display of the tank as it empties and refills, based on user-defined tank parameters.
 The tank empties at the start of the simulation and again part way through the simulation.
 When the simulation is stopped, a plot is generated showing the liquid height and the states of the two valves.

 Two cases where you can use Simulink® to model variable transport delay phenomena.